Over 50 Years of our family giving you more of what you go to sailing school for!SM

 Want the sneak preview NOW?
 Here’s a post on what it’s like to learn to sail, especially with us, but applicable to many schools.

 It’s not hard to learn to sail at our ASA sailing school and club.
 Enjoy a safe outdoor activity in a private or small group setting.
-Take our fun, full Start Sailing SM course (Basic Keelboat/ASA 101): get more time on the tiller, and learn how to sail right the first time!
+Take our fun, full Start Sailing SM course (Basic Keelboat/ASA 101 and 102): get more time on the tiller, and learn how to sail right the first time!
 You’ll be ready to join a sailing club… and we have one.
 Skip the NY Harbor and Manhattan sailing school crowds, and become a real skipper!

 It’s simple: sailing is a sport learned by doing – not hearing about it, or reading about it.
 We give you much more time on the water, and with smaller groups (3 versus 4), much more time on the tiller – the single most important part of your learning experience.
 Want to learn to drive?
 Only way is to actually do it!
 (First lesson: the ’tiller’ is the steering stick.)